If you want to be more precise with your Google Trends queries, then you can use boolean search operators.

 will show results for "electric car" but excludes any queries containing the term "Tesla."
 Note that the excluded term should be immediately preceded by the minus sign, without a space.

 Also, you can exclude multiple keywords in a search, but you cannot exclude phrases as a single unit.
-For example, to exclude ‘tesla coil’ from search results, we would use "-tesla -coil", not "-tesla coil."
+For example, to exclude ‘tesla coil’ from search results, you would use "-tesla -coil", not "-tesla coil."

 Quotation Marks (“”)